Magnetocaloric Coefficient And Magnetic Refrigeration

 What is the magnetocaloric effect?

-How does magnetic cooling differ from conventional refrigeration?
+How does magnetic refrigeration differ from traditional refrigeration?

 Why is the magnetocaloric coefficient important?